arjan/nerves_io_rc522/README.md

 | GND            | 6         | 6, 9, 20, 25     | Ground       |
 | RST            | 7         | 22               | GPIO25       |
 | 3.3V           | 8         | 1                | 3V3          |

+## License

+This library is distributed under the Apache license.
+The `rc522` port driver, however, is distributed as GPLv2, as it incorporates the (BCM2835)[http://www.airspayce.com/mikem/bcm2835/] driver library.
+See src/ COPYING for details.